 Further health information:

 Road Conditions and Safety: While in Iran, you may encounter road conditions that differ significantly from those in the United States.
-Travelers in possession of International Driver’s Permits may drive in Iran, though the Foreign Interests Section in Iran does not recommend that tourists drive in Iran.
+Travelers in possession of International Driver’s Permits may drive in Iran, though the Foreign Interests Section in Iran does not recommend that tourists do so.
 Iran has a very high rate of traffic accidents, the second highest cause of mortality in the country.
 Drivers throughout Iran tend to ignore traffic lights, traffic signs, and lane markers.
 Urban streets are not well lit; it is therefore particularly dangerous to drive at night.
 Sidewalks in urban areas exist only on main roads and are usually obstructed by parked cars.
 In residential areas, few sidewalks exist.
 Drivers almost never yield to pedestrians at crosswalks.
 If you are involved in an accident, no matter how minor, do not leave the scene; wait until the police arrive to file a report.

-Iranian authorities sometimes set up informal roadblocks, both in cities and on highways, often manned by young, inexperienced officers who are suspicious of foreigners.
+Traffic Laws: Iranian authorities sometimes set up informal roadblocks, both in cities and on highways, often manned by young, inexperienced officers who are suspicious of foreigners.
 Carry identification with you and avoid getting into disputes.

 See our Road Safety page for more information.